 Several months later, the British returned in early February 1815 after their defeat at the Battle of New Orleans.
 This time, the combined British land and naval forces vastly outnumbered the American troops.
 Known as the Second Battle of Fort Bowyer, the U.S. Soldiers were forced to surrender the fort.
 The British moved on towards Mobile to continue their attack, but on their way they received word that the Treaty of Ghent had been signed, ending the war.
 The British retreated and Bowyer was returned to the United States.

 As the work continued, the fort became known as the “Work on Mobile Point.”
-Finally nearing completion, it was named Fort Morgan in April 1833, in honor of Revolutionary War hero General Daniel Morgan.
-Fort Morgan was completed in 1834
+Nearing completion, it was named Fort Morgan in April 1833, in honor of Revolutionary War hero General Daniel Morgan.
+Fort Morgan was completed in 1834.

 In 1842, the fort was placed in caretaker status and was not garrisoned again until Alabama seceded from the Union.
 At that time, Southern troops moved quickly to seize both Fort Morgan and Fort Gaines in January 1861.
 After the Confederacy was formed at the State Capitol in Montgomery in March 1861, Confederate troops occupied the fort.
 The Confederates then proceeded to strengthen the defenses of Mobile Bay.